?Fiat 500e Cinquecento has an electrifying personality?

-Fiat?s iconic 500 was absent from the North American marketplace for more than 25 years.
+Fiat?s iconic 500 experienced an absence from the North American marketplace for more than 25 years.
 It?s disappearance possibly due to dependability issues and the premise that FIAT was an acronym for ?Fix It Again Tony?.
-Whether or not that was a factual perception, Fiat always generated a passionate and generous following on our shores ? especially the Abarth version, which delivered higher performance levels.
+Whether or not that was a factual perception, Fiat always generated a passionate following on our shores ? especially the Abarth version, which delivered higher levels of performance.

 The original Fiat 500 (Cinquecento) made its first appearance on July 4th, 1957 in Turin, Italy with nearly four million produced between 1957 and 1975.
 The original displayed beautiful Italian styling blended with a timeless functionality, efficient design attributes and innovative technology.
 With more than a half century since its debut, the Fiat 500 returned in 2012 with the same desirable qualities and appeal for a new generation of drivers.